Moshe Sharett: Political career

-After the war, he worked as an Arab affairs and land purchase agent for the Assembly of Representatives of the Yishuv.
+After the war, Sharett worked as an Arab affairs and land purchase agent for the Assembly of Representatives of the Yishuv.
 He also became a member of Ahdut Ha'Avoda, and later of Mapai.

-In 1922, he attended the London School of Economics, and worked for the British Poale Zion and actively edited the Workers of Zion.
+In 1922, he attended the London School of Economics, worked for the British Poale Zion and actively edited the Workers of Zion.
 One of the people he met while in London was Chaim Weizmann.
 He then worked on the Davar newspaper from 1925 until 1931.

 In 1931, after returning to Mandatory Palestine, he became the secretary of the Jewish Agency's political department.
 After the assassination of Haim Arlosoroff in 1933 he became its head.

 During World War II, via his wife Zipporah, Sharett became embroiled in the question of emigration of refugee Jews stranded in Europe and the East.
 Some Polish refugees, children with and without parents, were deported to Tehran with Soviet agreement.

-The success of these negotiations and others was a hallmark of Sharett's more cerebral approach to practical problems.
-He met with Tel Aviv-bound Hungarian Jewish refugee representative Joel Brand, fresh off the plane from Budapest.
-Yishuv leadership mistrusted Brand, and the British thought him a criminal.

-Sharett's response was to hand the self-appointed liberator over to the British authorities, who drove Brand to prison in Egypt.
-Sharett's General Zionism was deeply concerned in making Palestine a commercially viable home land; secondary was the deep emotional concerns of the murder in the Diaspora, which, by 1942, was in German hands.
+He met with Tel Aviv-bound Hungarian Jewish refugee representative Joel Brand, who had just arrived from Budapest.
+The Yishuv leadership mistrusted Brand, and the British thought him a criminal.
+Sharett's response was to hand Brand over to the British authorities, who drove him to prison in Egypt.
+Sharett's General Zionism was deeply concerned about making Palestine a commercially viable homeland; its secondary concern was the deep emotional impact of the murder in the Diaspora, which, by 1942, was in German hands.

 Like Weizmann, whom he admired, Sharett was a principled Zionist, an implacable opponent of fascism, and a practical realist, prepared to co-operate fully with the Mandate authorities.

 Sharett, as Ben-Gurion's ally, denounced Irgun's assassination squads on 13 December 1947, accusing them of playing to public feelings.
 Sharett held the foreign policy post under the Jewish Agency until the establishment of Israel in 1948.